Circular Economy Innovation Ecosystems Redesigning Skills

 Developing updated High Education (HE) and Vocational Education Training (VET) curricula.

-Implementing courses
+courses implementation

 Implementing updated curricula through courses and modules.